 Many have speculated on why Huberta set off on this extremely long journey.
 Some have said that she wanted to visit ancestral haunts of hippos that had previously lived further to the south.
 Others said she was looking for a lost friend and yet others believed that she had witnessed her mother being killed and she had wanted to flee as far as possible from the place of this tragedy.
 The real motive we will never know and perhaps it is nicer to think that she just felt that she needed some adventure in her life!

 As she crossed roads and railways and visited towns and cities it became obvious that this was no shy animal.
 She ate her way through parks, gardens and farms and tramped over golf courses.
-That said, however, she became a master in avoiding people.
-She travelled mainly at night and in spite of being constantly pursued by journalists and other enthusiasts, she succeeded in escaping in the dense bushes and swamps and nobody saw anything more from her than her footprints.
-That’s why many details on her journey aren’t available, just sketchy information from various places she visited.
+That being said, she became a master in avoiding people.
+She travelled mainly at night and despite being constantly pursued by journalists and other enthusiasts, she succeeded in escaping in the dense bushes and swamps, with nobody seeing anything more than her footprints.
+That's why many details on her journey aren't available, just sketchy information from various places she visited.
 One photo does exist, taken on a sugar cane farm, early on in her journey.
 It appeared in the Natal Mercury newspaper, igniting the initial interest.
 She soon became famous across South Africa and even became known across the globe with international publications picking up on the story.
 The press initially thought that she was a male hippo and nicknamed her Hubert.
 Later, when her true identity was discovered, she was renamed Huberta.

 She broke up her journey for a while and settled herself in the lagoon at the mouth of the Mhlanga River (some 200km from her home).
 She seemed to enjoy her new home and her status as a minor celebrity.
 She attracted crowds who would throw fruit, sugar cane and other tidbits to her.
 At this point there was a failed attempt by hunters to capture her and put her into Johannesburg Zoo.